MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/format-data-for-upload.md

 2. [Field mapping](upload-organizational-data-1st.md#field-mapping).
 After the data file is uploaded, you will encounter the mapping screen, where you map the source columns in the data file to Workplace Analytics names and select a datatype.

-3. After you have confirmed the field mapping, [Data validation](upload-organizational-data-1st.md#data-validation) starts.
+3. After you have confirmed the field mapping, [data validation](upload-organizational-data-1st.md#data-validation) starts.
 Successful validation depends on adherence to requirements including  the following:

     * The validity threshold (see [Columns in the field tables](upload-organizational-data.md#columns-in-the-fields-tables) and [Set Validity threshold for custom fields](upload-organizational-data.md#set-validity-threshold-for-custom-fields))
     * The expected format for each data field